 Once, in more sophisticated times, there lived two intellectual pigs on a beautiful farm surrounded by fields and woodland.
 One of the pigs declared himself a cynic; suspicious of everything new and uncertain.
 The other had more of an optimist’s bent.
 She was a sprightly sow, excited by the possibilities that accompanied the risk of trying something new.

-Over many days, weeks and months of discussion the two had debated the relative merits of their thinking so much that they had reached a point of impasse.
+Over many days, weeks and months of discussion, the two had debated the relative merits of their thinking.
+So much so, in fact, that they had reached a point of impasse.

 When she returned, the cynical pig merely sighed and shook his head.
 “I hate it when I’m right” he said, “but you do not listen.”